the-anna-project/annad/doc/concept/permutation_factory.md

 The permutation factory permutes the order of the members of an arbitrary list.
 Advantages of the permutation factory is memory effiency and reproducability.
 It is memory efficient because all possible combinations are not stored in memory, but created on demand.
-Depending on the provided delta this can be quiet fast in case it is not too big.
+Depending on the provided delta the creation can be quiet fast in case the delta is not too big.
 The factory is reproducible because of the index used to represent a permutation.
 So in case the given delta is way too big one might want to provide the indizes directly.
-Then the permutation is pretty fast because it is basically about looking up a map.
+Then the permutation is pretty fast because it is basically about looking up some map entries.

+### example

 Imagine the following example.